magrilu/magrilu.github.io/_pages/tht.md

 layout: page
 permalink: /tht/
 title: Thesis How to
-nav: false
+nav: true
 description:
 ---
 On this page you can find useful materials to better set up your thesis work.
-The content is also curated by [Prof. Boracchi](https://boracchi.faculty.polimi.it) and it is based on the hints and advices of [Prof. Florian](https://www.floriandaniel.it/students.html) who is kindly acknowledged here.
+The content is also curated by [Prof. Boracchi](https://boracchi.faculty.polimi.it) and it is also based on the hints and advices of [Prof. Florian](https://www.floriandaniel.it/students.html) who is kindly acknowledged here.

 ## Slides